 1955: The Neuves-Maisons plants, the Vaucouleurs lime kilns and the Sainte Colombe and Vierzon wireworks replaced the Compagnie des Forges de Chatillon-Commentry and Neuves-Maisons under the name Société des Aciéries et Tréfilerie de Neuves-Maisons Chatillon (Steel and Wireworks of Neuves-Maisons Chatillon).
 The first continuous two-line wire mill was built to manufacture 330 to 440 kg coils or straight bars.

 1981: Merger with USINOR (nationalization of the steel industry: Usinor-Sacilor): the "long products" business is reorganized.
-A new O.B.M. converter was built with two 125-ton converters.

 The SAM plant at NEUVES-MAISONS (Meurthe et Moselle) produced billets from continuous casting, further producing hot rolled concrete reinforcing stretched coils, wire rod, hot rolled concrete reinforcing coils.